 Astronaut William Anders, a mission photographer aboard Apollo 8 captured the image what’s now known as the “Earthrise” photograph, showing our irreplaceable planetary home rising over the moon’s horizon.
 Taken over 51 years ago, the photograph continues to offer us a fundamental change in perspective.

-That’s, in short, what has been the aim of Generasi Marikh Academy since its inception in 2017; helping Malaysian young children develop their abilities and love for STEM disciplines, through appreciation of our cosmic home and space exploration.
+That’s, in short, what has been the aim of Generasi Marikh Academy since its inception in 2017.
+The academy seeks to help Malaysian young children develop their abilities and love for STEM disciplines, through appreciation of our cosmic home and space exploration.

 Generasi Marikh Academy teaches space science to young children.
 The first of its kind in Malaysia, the academy seeks to inspire the next generation of scientists and engineers and propel Malaysia towards becoming a space-faring nation.